Ken Isaacs (executive): Career

-Isaacs began working with Samaritan's Purse in 1988 after meeting the organization's founder, Franklin Graham, in Boone, North Carolina.
+Isaacs began working with Samaritan's Purse in 1988 after meeting the organization's President, Franklin Graham, in Boone, North Carolina.
 That year, he moved his family to Ethiopia where he helped build clean water wells for residents affected by the Ethiopian Civil War.
-Isaacs would later assist in and organize relief efforts in a variety of locations, including Rwanda (during the Rwandan genocide in 1994), Somalia, El Salvador, Bosnia, Sudan, and Afghanistan.
+Isaacs would later assist in and organize relief efforts in a variety of locations, including Rwanda, Somalia, El Salvador, Bosnia, Sudan, and Afghanistan.
+In Rwanda he coordinated aid activities, restored critical facilities such as Kigali's Central Hospital, and provided care for orphaned children.

 In 2004, Isaacs was appointed to the position of director of the Office of Foreign Disaster Assistance (OFDA), an organizational arm of the U.S. Agency for International Development.
-The OFDA oversaw relief efforts for the 2004 Indian Ocean tsunami and the 2005 Kashmir earthquake.
+While at OFDA, Isaacs oversaw relief efforts for the 2004 Indian Ocean tsunami and the 2005 Kashmir earthquake.
 Isaacs left his position in 2005.
 Isaacs later returned to Samaritan's Purse as the Vice President of Programs and Government Relations.

+In 2008-2009, Isaacs helped coordinate a historical feeding program in North Korea funded by the United States and carried out by 5 NGOs, including Samaritan’s Purse.
+The program targeted 550,000 vulnerable individuals and was the first U.S. feeding program in North Korea since 2000.
+Isaacs was a vocal advocate for an immediate and large-scale food response in the country.

+In 2010, Isaacs lead the organization's disaster response to the Haiti earthquake.
 In 2011, he was the head of the organization's disaster response team for the Tōhoku earthquake and tsunami in Japan.
-In 2014, Isaacs testified before a House Foreign Affairs subcommittee, criticizing the government's response to and effort to combat the spread of Ebola in Guinea, Liberia, and Sierra Leone.

 On February 1, 2018, the U.S. State Department announced Isaacs' nomination to the post of Director General of the International Organization for Migration (IOM).
 The 169 member states of the IOM rejected his candidacy on June 29, 2018, the first time since 1951 that the organization will not be led by an American.

+Isaacs has been called as an expert witness before the Senate committee on Foreign Relations, House Committee on Foreign Affairs and Senate subcommittee on African affairs to discuss a wide range of humanitarian topics, including the humanitarian response to Hurricane Mitch in Central America, the outbreak of Ebola in West Africa, and implementation of US policy on Sudan.
+Isaacs also testified before the Tom Lantos Human Rights Commission on Sudan and North Korea.

+Isaacs has been known for his active presence in disaster zones and was described as the “Indiana Jones of the Christian relief world.”

+Isaacs often speaks at events, universities, and conferences and has authored op-eds, including a Wall Street Journal opinion piece entitled, ‘The Rwandan Genocide: 20 Years Later, but We're No Wiser’, and ‘Lessons learned from the Ebola Epidemic’.